Supply Chain Management

 Better decision

-The objectives of supply chain management moreover enable the top and middle-level managers to take apt decisions.
+The objectives of supply chain management moreover enable the top and middle-level managers to make apt decisions.
 Similarly, this can also be used as a stability strategy in strategic management as a competitive advantage.

 Better distribution